 But if you’re looking to spread your wings creatively, the unusual optics of this lens will give you a massive helping hand.
 With this lens, it’s almost impossible to take something like the photos you usually take.

 Fisheye lenses are more commonly prime, fixed-focal-length lenses.
 It’s somewhat unusual to find a zoom version.
 But this lens is both a zoom fisheye and has autofocus.
 It’s designed for Nikon DSLRs with an F-mount.
 To use on a Z-mount mirrorless system, you’ll need to use an FTZ Mount adapter, although I haven’t personally tried that combination with this lens and haven’t confirmed that it works well.

-Zoomed out at 8mm, it only uses part of the frame—a globe in the middle of the frame.
+Zoomed out at 8mm, on an FX body it only uses part of the frame—a globe in the middle of the frame.
 But it’s not the kind of globe you get with a tiny planet photo.
 Instead, it’s much like the view you get from a peephole on a house’s front door, with a round image in the center surrounded by a prominent black frame.
 It captures a full 180-degree field of vision.

 Zoomed in fully to 15mm, it fills the full frame, corner to corner, with the image.
 And it’s only a slightly smaller field of vision: 175° (on a full-frame FX sensor).
 There’s heavy fisheye distortion—there’s nothing aspherical about this lens to keep lines straight.
 So vertical lines get all sorts of bent.
 But it’s something you can have fun with.